bighammilad/DesignPatterns/SystemArchitectures/MicroservicesArchitecture/MicroservicesArchitecture.md

 - **Shipping Service**: Handles the shipping and tracking of orders.

 Each of these services would interact with its own database and could be developed and deployed independently.
 For example, if the product service needs an update, it can be deployed without affecting the order or shipping services.

-## Conclusion:

-Microservices architecture is a powerful approach to building modern, scalable, and maintainable systems.
-It offers benefits in terms of flexibility, scalability, and resilience but introduces complexity that needs to be managed carefully.
-Proper tooling, infrastructure, and design patterns can help mitigate many of the challenges associated with microservices.